casqan/peer-2-peer-security/presentation/presentation.md

 # Authenticity and Data Integrity

+- WebRTC uses UDP as it's default protocol with TCP as a fallback
+  - UDP being a connectionless Protocol brings it's own challenges
-- **End-to-End encryption by default**.
+- End-to-End encryption by default.

-Protocols used for data security:
+- Protocols used for data security:
   - **DTLS**
   - **SRTP**

 ---

-## DTLS (Datagram Transport Layer Security)
+## DTLS

-- **Encryption for Confidentiality**: Uses AES or ChaCha20 for secure data transmission.
-- **Message Authentication**: Ensures integrity with HMAC (Hash-based Message Authentication Code).
+- **Encryption:** Ensures that data transmitted between peers is encrypted to prevent unauthorized access.
+Uses symmetric encryption (e.g., AES, ChaCha20) for fast and secure communication.

+- **Authentication:** Verifies the identity of both parties during the handshake process.
+Uses digital certificates or pre-shared keys (PSKs).

+- **Integrity:** Protects against data tampering by using cryptographic hash functions (e.g., HMAC).

-- **Replay Protection**: Detects and rejects replayed packets using sequence numbers and timestamps.
+- **Replay Protection:** Prevents attackers from re-sending captured packets by assigning sequence numbers and timeouts.

 ---